-Kim and Randy Longmuir are retiring from their co-ordinator positions with the Arrowsmith Community Recreation Association as of Dec.
-1.
+Kim and Randy Longmuir are retiring from their co-ordinator positions with the Arrowsmith Community Recreation Association at the end of the year.

 Kim said they both want to try some new adventures while they still can.

 “Although (we are) both super healthy right now, we do know that life changes in a heartbeat, so time for us to keep going strong while we can,” Kim said in her message to the ACRA, a non-profit organization.
 “Randy would like to get better at playing the piano and I would like to be able to volunteer at Hospice and perhaps the Tutoring Centre.”
 The pair are also engaged in coaching in athletics and have helped a number of runners in the Parksville Qualicum Beach area and beyond.